Data Breach Leaves Bezop ICO Participants Exposed

 “This email is to inform all our investors of a recent security threat.
 Earlier Today, We were DDOS’ed . while cloudflare’s network helped greatly, This battle isnt over.
 We have now been alerted by a top ‘whitehat hacker’ who found worrying loopholes that can lead to more ddos or worse expose user information.
 These issues have now been resolved.
 We urge everyone to quickly go to our app http://bezop.io/app right away and request a password reset.
 Note : While Trying to reset , Be aware that Your email is case sensitive.
 Thanks in advance.
 Bezop Team”

 According to sources, the compromised database was secured “within 24 hours or less” of the original breach.
 They also tweeted a similar message:

 The dB server is not online & Has not been for quite a while.
 The only occourance we know of and can confirm is the January exploit.
 Those who had access to that article will have access to these same images .

 — Bezop Network (@BezopNetwork) April 26, 2018

 Kromtech’s Diachenko told Bitsonline that the database was taken down shortly after he contacted Bezop on Twitter, indicating it could still have been under their control.
 However, Diachenko’s tweet was public and could have been seen by hackers who held the database, and who subsequently took it down themselves.
 It would have been truly poor security practice had Bezop left their investors’ personal information unsecured on the internet for three months after knowing about the initial breach.

-This latest setback shows that the risks of investing in ICOs, even those endorsed by prominent people like John McAfee, are not only limited to losing money.
-It is also possible that ICO organizers can mishandle their investors’ personal data, leaving them open to identity theft and a loss of privacy.
+This latest setback shows that the risks of investing in ICOs, even those endorsed by McAfee, pertain not only to losing money.
+It is also possible that ICO organizers can mishandle their investors’ private data, leaving them open to identity theft and a loss of privacy.

 Shout out in the comments section below.
 What do you think of Bezop’s handling of the situation?